The Wedding Tackle: Plot

-Hal, an over sexed photographer, has a problem.
-He is due to marry Vinni in one weeks time and he's got cold feet.
-In fact, he's got frostbite.
-His friend, Little Ted, a scheming, sexually frustrated cartoonist is obsessed with Vinni, even though he dumped her when they went out together.
-Both Little Ted and Hal have their own plans to disrupt the imminent wedding and they separately call upon Mr.Mac, a world weary swimming coach, to help them out.
-On Hal's all day stag night, Little Ted sets in motion a disastrous chain of events when he persuades Mr.Mac to convince Petula, (his ex-girlfriend) to seduce Hal in a pub lavatory so that he can record it on Polaroid.
-Hal, decides to chat up Caroline Lynch in The All Bar One pub in London.
-Hal falls so hopelessly in love with Caroline he takes her out to dinner to a posh restaurant in London.
-Hal uses all of his charm on Caroline to make him fall in love with him.
+The film primarily takes place over the course of one night.
+Hal (Purefoy), an over sexed photographer is due to marry Vinni (Vidler) in one week but has cold feet.
+His friend, Little Ted (Slattery), a scheming, sexually frustrated cartoonist is obsessed with Vinni, even though he dumped her when they went out together.
+Both Little Ted and Hal have their own plans to disrupt the imminent wedding and they separately call upon Mr. Mac (Dunbar), a world weary swimming coach, to help them out.
+At Hal's all day stag night, Little Ted sets in motion a disastrous chain of events when he persuades Mr.Mac to convince Petula, (his ex-girlfriend, played by Redman) to seduce Hal in a pub lavatory so that he can record it.
+As the night unfolds each character's scheme becomes increasingly tangled.

+Reception

+Derek Elley of Variety gave the film a lukewarm review, describing it as, "a good cast managing to rise above an average script and lackluster direction.
+Overall, however, pic is a modest item, demanding fast local playoff before disappearing onto half-inch."
+Keith Perry of the British Film Institute similarly observed, "Debut director and former stage actor Rami Dvir opts for a functional, televisual mise en scène, with an even editing rhythm, shallow rack focusing and flat blocking."